GrahamCampbell/Laravel-DigitalOcean/README.md

 ## Installation

 Laravel DigitalOcean requires [PHP](https://php.net) 7.1-7.4.
-This particular version supports Laravel 5.5-5.8 and 6 only.
+This particular version supports Laravel 5.5-7.

 To get the latest version, simply require the project using [Composer](https://getcomposer.org).
 You will need to install at least one of the following dependencies for each driver: